SierraQian/IST303-GroupC-Project/README.md

 1. User Registration and Authentication:
    - User registration functionality to allow traders and admin users to create accounts.
-   - User authentication system to enable secure login and session management.
+   - User authentication system to enable secure login and session management (including login and logout function).

 2. Account Management:
    - User profile page where traders can view and edit their account information, such as username and password.